leleliu008/ndk-pkg/README.md

 **Note** :

-- As of Android NDK r25, due to use of [BOLT](https://github.com/llvm/llvm-project/tree/main/bolt) to optimize the Android NDK's linux binaries, Android NDK is incompatible with WSL1.
+- As of Android NDK r25, due to use of [BOLT](https://github.com/llvm/llvm-project/tree/main/bolt) to optimize the binaries of Android NDK for Linux , Android NDK for Linux is incompatible with WSL1.
 For more details please read https://github.com/android/ndk/issues/1755

 **/etc/wsl.conf** :